designerwebhosting/inspirationforchange/about.md

 **Would you like to bring your life in to balance and harmony?**
 {:  style="line-height:1.4285714285714286;background-color:#ffffff;margin-bottom:8px;color:#333333;font-family:Arial;"}

-As an Akashic therapist I work with you to untie your problems removing them at the root.
+I work with you to untie your problems removing them at the root.
 In a session I use Soul Balance therapy and Colour Therapy to work a deep energetic level, helping you identify the past experiences that create your current problem.
 {:  style="line-height:1.4285714285714286;background-color:#ffffff;margin-bottom:8px;color:#333333;font-family:Arial;"}

 Your current problem did not just appear it is the symptom of your past experiences.
 Once we identify these experiences we clear them.
 By clearing the source of your problem, we change the brain's perception.
 This in turn dissolves the current problem, as now there is nothing for the brain to generate the problem with.